Which is the BEST cordless power tool brand? Dewalt? Milwaukee? Ryobi? This seems like a simple question, but the answer isn’t.

 Benefits: Strong reputation, gimmick-free solutions.

-Benefits: Brushless motors, shockingly inexpensive pricing on spare/replacement batteries.
+Benefits: Brushless motors, inexpensive pricing on spare/replacement batteries.

 Downsides: Limited selection.